restics/hidenseekplugin/README.md

 - /startgame: Starts the game, make sure you set the hider and seeker spawn locations first though!
-- /setseeker <player>: Sets the seeker to a person
+- /setseeker <player>: Sets the seeker to a person im not writing the rest of this just read the plugin.yml please